-The project will involve building a total 23 pit latrines, each 3 cubic meters, in Lombel.
-Members of the villages will be digging and capping the latrines themselves, and in fact have already dug out 10 of the latrines and are well on their way to finishing the digging portion of this project by the beginning of 2016.
+The project will involve building a total of 23 pit latrines, every 3 cubic meters, in Lombel.
+Members of the villages will be digging and capping the latrines themselves, and in fact, have already dug out 10 of the latrines and are well on their way to finishing the digging portion of this project by the beginning of 2016.

 Sidi Camara and Demba Camara are leading the organization and execution of the project.
 The latrines will be dug to ensure equal distribution of latrines throughout the village, averaging about 9 people for each latrine.
 Two members of the village work regularly as masons and will be capping the latrines themselves.

 Water Charity funds will be used to pay for the materials needed, such as cement, iron bars, and metal wiring, and the transport of these items from the city of Kedougou to Lombel.

 Peace Corps Volunteer Directing Project

 Each latrine will be kept up by the families that use them.
 They are relatively hassle-free and don’t require much in the way of maintenance.
 When they are completely full, they can be filled in and covered, and new latrines will need to be dug.
 This will likely be many years in the future.